I never knew

 I never knew I’d fall in love so fast and so hard, when I thought falling in love wasn’t possible at all.
 I never knew you would beckon me to try again, trust again, love again.
 I don’t know how you did it.
 You got me to nod along to your crazy plan, and here we are, standing on the shore of a new adventure.

 I don't know what it is about me and green-eyed girls.
 Wrote that two months ago for Julia but never sent it.
 It's not the last love letter.
 The recent ones are personal and part of ongoing communication with someone else.
 Perhaps, if it flares out like the rest, I will post those too.
 An archive of musty love letters.
-It is my legacy.
-My reason for existing.

 I said a lot of these pages, all 670 of them.
 Perhaps one wonders about the strong stance I took.
 I believe in the God of the sermon Sinners in the Hands of an Angry God (perhaps one of the most successful sermons in history).
 You've been listening to churchy granola preaching too long if you think I'm harsh.
 Did you know Paul called for those who were leading Christians astray to die?
 Literally wanted them dead.
 Did you know God honors that prayer sometimes?
 If someone is attacking His flock, He can and will neutralize them.
 That doesn't sound like the pablum coming out of pulpits today, yet it is 100% biblical.
-My approach to people, especially unbelievers, is gentler, but did you know it's okay to yell at people sometimes, that some will never crack and come to God or repent any other way, so hardened are they by their delusion?
+My approach to people, especially unbelievers, is gentle, but did you know it's okay to yell at people sometimes, that some will never crack and come to God or repent any other way, so hardened are they by their delusion?
 Did you know God isn't screwing around with the human race?
 That He means business?
-Did you know times of peace and blessing are God's mercy, not a right?
-I am ready to face God in my naked and disgusting state, yet standing firm in the belief He has me covered for what matters in eternity.
+Did you know times of peace and blessing are God's mercy, not an expected right?
+I am ready to face God in my naked and disgusting state, yet stand firm in the belief He has me covered for what matters in eternity.
 No one else's opinion of me matters.
 It is for that reason I speak boldly.
 I can write softly, and my manners are gentle.
 But the truth prevails.
 Anything else is unloving.
 Lives are at stake.
 If a child is approaching a hot stove, tell them not to touch it.
-It's unloving not to warn them.
+If someone is racing toward a bridge that's out, it's unloving not to warn them.
 Part of love is not letting people act like idiots.
 I appreciate honesty.
 It doesn't do me any good to say I'm doing alright when I'm a whole actual idiot.
 To continue in heresy leads others astray, increasing my error, as they pass it along to their loved ones too.
 Heresy spreads like a virus.
 We must inoculate ourselves with the truth.
 Speak when someone is doing something wrong.
 If it's in your power to correct a mistake, do so, especially if it's yours.
 Our mistakes echo through eternity.

 Thank you for reading.
 And God bless.